Ainbo: Spirit of the Amazon: Development

-José Zelada and Richard Claus who has previously worked for films such as The Little Vampire 3D collaborated as directors for the upcoming 3D Amazon adventure film.
+José Zelada and Richard Claus who has previously worked on films such as The Little Vampire 3D collaborated as directors for the upcoming 3D Amazon adventure film.
 One of Peru's leading visual effects studio, Tunche Films will be the main animation production studio located in Miraflores to animate Peruvian feature film: Ainbo: Spirit of the Amazon.
 It will be the first major animated film from the animation house ever since its founding in 2003 by director José Zelada and brothers Sergio and César Zelada.
 Its sister company EPIC Cine-Peru will join production with Netherlands-based studio Cool Beans and Dutch animation house Katuni.

 The original story is by José Zelada while the producers will be the Zelada brothers as well as Richard Claus.
-Pierre Salazar from Peru is in charge of production design who has previously worked for such projects including Happy Feet.
+Pierre Salazar from Peru is in charge of production design who has previously worked on such projects as Happy Feet.
 Cinema Management Group (CMG), an executive production Hollywood group from Beverly Hills, agreed to produce and distribute the film.
 Luis Pages from Weta Workshop joined the animation studio that also features an international cast of animators from Peru to Netherlands.

 Principal photography began in 2017.
 At the Ventana Sur (Argentina's audiovisual festival) ‘Animation!’ event in January 2017, one of Latin America's prestigious film festivals alongside Mexico's Pixelatl festival, CMG President Ed Noeltner met with the Zelada brothers and signed a distribution deal.
 The animated pitch for the film had potential as Ed Noeltner says, "Ainbo was the most commercial and attractive animation project we’d seen in a while.
 The themes and indigenous character designs have a universal appeal and we’re looking forward to a successful collaboration in making Ainbo a worldwide hit."

-José Zelada says, work for the film started since seven years before the eventful meeting at Ventana Sur: "Ainbo, we saved it about seven years ago and decided to go in November to Ventana Sur, which is a film market in Argentina, and we took the project, we dusted it...We managed to get enough reception, and we managed to place it, sell it to a Hollywood producer."
+José Zelada says, work for the film started seven years before the eventful meeting at Ventana Sur: "Ainbo, we saved it about seven years ago and decided to go in November to Ventana Sur, which is a film market in Argentina, and we took the project, we dusted it...We managed to get enough reception, and we managed to place it, sell it to a Hollywood producer."